Air Gap Environment

 You can use an older machine, even a very old one:

 - Linux, although well supported on most new machines, is less likely to have missing device drivers on older machines: so you might do better with an older machine than a newer one.

-- This suits many developers & SPOs since an old or retired extra machine, or one with damaged software, will be a good candidate to devote to the single purpose of an "air gap" environment.
+- This suits many developers & SPOs since an old or retired extra machine, or one with damaged software which will be replaced in the installation process, will be a good candidate to devote to the single purpose of an air gap environment.

 Confirm Ubuntu as installation OS, or choose differently

 - It's a common choice on servers, so if you're building a stake pool you'll have the option of copying your

 cardano-clibinary from a stake pool server to the air gap machine instead of compiling it again.